Lawyers for impaired driving accident lawsuits in Virginia

-If police come to the scene of your accident, they can test the other driver’s blood alcohol concentration (BAC).
-Any amount over 0.08 percent means there should be a criminal charge of DUI (driving under the influence) against that driver.
+If police come to the scene of your accident, they can test the other driver’s BAC.
+Any amount over 0.08% means there should be a criminal charge of DUI (driving under the influence) against that driver.
 That case will be handled in criminal court, and a drunk driver faces up to 12 months in jail if convicted.
 Although Virginia does require that a convicted drunk driver pay fines up to $2,500, that money will not go to help the victim.

 However, in a drunk driving lawsuit, you can also be awarded punitive damages.
 Punitive damages are meant to not only punish the drunk driver, but also send a message to the community that such reckless behavior will not be tolerated.

-If the intoxicated driver has a BAC of 0.15 percent or higher, a judge or jury can award punitive damages.
+If the intoxicated driver has a BAC of 0.15% or higher, a judge or jury can award punitive damages.
 Punitive damages can also be awarded if the intoxicated driver refused to take a sobriety test after the accident.
 Punitive damages are a big help in Virginia DUI accident lawsuits, because of the high cap on the amount that can be awarded: $350,000.
 Another advantage of punitive damages is they cannot be removed by the defendant if he files for bankruptcy.